yingzhang-da/Olist_E-Commerce_Data_Analysis/README.md

 - How are sales orders distributed across different geographical regions?

-- What patterns can be observed in order volume and behavior when segmented by order status and associated review ratings?
+- What patterns emerge by order status and review ratings?

-- Which products generate the highest number of orders, and which underperform?
+- Which products are top performers and which are underperforming?

 2. Customer
 - Who are our customers and are they concentrated in specific regions?

-- How do customers interact to our platform and what is the proportion of one-time buyers versus repeat customers?
+- How do customers engage with the platform( one-time vs. repeat purchases)?

-- How loyal are our customers, and how recently did they make their last purchase?
+- How loyal are customers, and when did they last purchase?

-- Are there specific customer segments worth targeting for marketing or retention efforts?
+- Which customer segments should be targeted for marketing or retention?

-- Are there any identifiable issues in customer experience that need to be addressed?<br/>

 ### 2. About Dataset